fullmetal-fred/monitoring-legrand-2025/pages/monitoring-av-is-hard.md

 - Many manufacturers want to sell you their own management tools
 - Providing open monitoring APIs would compete with that
-- Not incentivized to make it easier for you to monitor your systems
+- Often not incentivized to make it easier for you to monitor your systems if it means you won't buy their tools

 </v-clicks>